Brandon Lowe Player Props: Rays vs. Tigers

 Brandon Lowe At The Plate

-- Lowe has picked up an RBI in 31.5% of his games this year, with more than one RBI in 19.2% of his games.
-He has also plated three or more runs in five contests.
+- In 23 games this year (31.5%), Lowe has picked up an RBI, and in 14 of those games (19.2%) he had more than one.
+He has also driven home three or more of his team's runs in five contests.

-- He has scored in 25 of 73 games this season, and more than once 8 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.